Macau independence: 2016 legislative controversy

-In 2016, following the fifth interpretation of the Basic Law of the Hong Kong Special Administrative Region by the Standing Committee of the National People's Congress of the People's Republic of China regarding the Hong Kong Legislative Council oath-taking controversy, the Macau government submitted a proposal to the Legislative Assembly to amend the electoral law.
-The amendment required candidates to declare their support for the Basic Law and loyalty to the Macau Special Administrative Region.
-It also stipulated that candidates cannot hold positions as legislators in other countries.
-Secretary for Administration and Justice Chan Hoi Fan Sonia stated that the new provisions were introduced as a precautionary measure, referencing the interpretation of Article 104 of Hong Kong's Basic Law by the NPC.
-She explained that the inclusion of a declaration form was intended to "nip issues in the bud."
-She also mentioned that the Electoral Affairs Commission would evaluate candidates' past statements or actions to determine if they were deemed "not supportive or disloyal."
-However, since the amendment would not have retroactive effect, candidates who signed the declaration and expressed a willingness to renounce any prior "disloyal or unsupportive" remarks would not have their eligibility as legislators affected.
-On the other hand, candidates who refused to sign the declaration or were proven to lack support or loyalty would be disqualified from running.
+In 2016, after the fifth interpretation of the Basic Law of the Hong Kong Special Administrative Region by the Standing Committee of the National People's Congress of the People's Republic of China about the Hong Kong Legislative Council oath-taking controversy, the Macau government submitted a proposal to the Legislative Assembly to amend the electoral law.
+The amendment required candidates to declare their support for the Basic Law and loyalty to the Macau Special Administrative Region, and stipulated that candidates could not hold legislative positions in other countries.
+Secretary for Administration and Justice Chan Hoi Fan Sonia said that the new provisions were introduced as a precautionary measure, referencing the interpretation of Article 104 of Hong Kong's Basic Law by the NPC, and the inclusion of a declaration form was intended to "nip issues in the bud."
+Chan also said that the Electoral Affairs Commission would evaluate candidates' past statements or actions to determine if they were "not supportive or disloyal."
+Since the amendment would not be retroactive, however, candidates who signed the declaration and expressed a willingness to renounce previous "disloyal or un-supportive" remarks would not lose their eligibility as legislators.
+Candidates who refused to sign the declaration, or were proven to lack support or loyalty, would be disqualified from running.